 Represents Flowers Foods Inc., a leading producer of baked goods, and its subsidiaries in various trademark, unfair competition, false advertising, and copyright matters, including litigation before federal district courts and the Trademark Trial and Appeal Board, as well as trademark clearance and registration projects.

-Represents Newman's Own Foundation in trademark clearance, registration, and enforcement matters.
+Represents Newman's Own, Inc. in trademark clearance, registration, and enforcement matters.

 Insights View All